sot/skare/NOTES.test-0.18-r513.rst

 ^^^^^^^^^^^^^^^^^

 Pre-install testing is focused on GRETA Ska-test-32.
 This is the test version of the flight image that will be installed for GRETA / MCC operations.
-In addition the HEAD Ska-flight-32 image that will be directly rsynced to GRETA Ska-flight is also tested.

-Changes from 0.17 (current GRETA Ska flight)
+Changes from 0.18 (current GRETA Ska flight)
 ---------------------------------------------

 Packages